Threat Detection Policies

 Sysdig SaaS and the Sysdig Agent enrich events with details that are not available to Falco.
 The most common classes of fields available are:

-Workload/syscall rules
+Workload/syscall Rules

 • proc